 Family benefits for children living outside of Austria will be calculated according to the specific cost of living in the country of the child’s residency.
 Depending upon the country, this may lead to a decrease (for instance for children living in Romania) or an increase (for instance, for children living in Belgium) in the benefits.
 The legality of the indexation is in question and currently being investigated from all sides.

-The family bonus is a tax deduction of up to 1.500,00 € credited through the yearly employee assessment (ArbeiternehmerInnenveranlagung).
+There is also a nex tax benefit for families: The family bonus is a tax deduction of up to 1.500,00 € credited through the yearly employee assessment (ArbeiternehmerInnenveranlagung).
 Employees with a monthly income above 1.250,00 € with children up to 18 years of age, residing in Austria are allowed to take a monthly deduction through their payroll.

 For those receiving family benefits for a child 18 years and over there is an allowed yearly tax deduction of 500,00 per child.